oracle-quickstart/oci-o11y-solutions/README.md

 ## :arrow_double_down: I want to use this knowledge content

-* Instructions for importing content from this repo to your OCI tenancy
+* Instructions for importing content from this repo to your OCI tenancy here

 ## :raising_hand: I am a subject matter expert